Table of Contents

 Confusing Reports

-One of the recurring criticisms of GA-4 has been its reporting interface.
-In an attempt to offer more advanced analytics capabilities, GA-4 introduced new types of reports that clients may find confusing or less intuitive compared to previous versions.
+In an attempt to offer more advanced capabilities, GA4 introduced new types of reports that may seem less intuitive compared to previous versions.

 This has led to increased time spent on training and adaptation, slowing down processes that used to be straightforward.
-Matomo, on the other hand, retains a reporting structure that is easily comprehensible, allowing users to hit the ground running without sifting through a maze of convoluted data displays.
+Matomo, on the other hand, retains an easily comprehensible reporting structure.
+This allows users to hit the ground running without sifting through convoluted data displays.

 Data Thresholding